Lorenc1o/Math_Info_UniversityNotes/ComputerScience/TFG/README.md

 It is called **A finite element model to study the deformations of the mammary tissues** and it is written in Spanish, but in the section *Extended Abstract* you can read a fairly deep explanation of the work done.

-The obtained mark was 9.9/10 with Distinction.
+The obtained mark was 9.9/10 with Honours Distinction.

 If you have any doubts, do not hesitate to message me either in GitHub or by email.